Psyhackological/Psyhackological/README.md

 ### Check out my MarkDown [notes](https://github.com/Psyhackological/notes) and [freeCodeCamp progress](https://github.com/Psyhackological/freeCodeCamp)!

-[^1]: I have an experience with, but I can't guarantee that I am currently proficient in it.
-At least it's going to be easier to come back to.
+[^1]: I've dabbled in it before, but I can't say I'm a total pro right now.
+Still, it'll probably be easier to get back in the groove.
-[^2]: I spent fairly amount of time in it and I know how to properly use them in a very efficient way.
+[^2]: I've put in some serious hours, and I know how to work those bad boys super efficiently.
-[^3]: I started using them in practice without any external help. (alright, maybe sometimes)
+[^3]: I jumped right in and started using them without much outside help.
+(Okay, maybe just a tiny bit here and there!)
-[^4]: I learn these in my spare time besides school.
+[^4]: I've been learning this rad stuff in my own time, outside of school.
-[^5]: I would like to learn, get better and have fun with this technology.
+[^5]: I want to dive in, level up my skills, and have a blast with this wicked tech.
-[^6]: I use these helping software to create software.
+[^6]: I'm using this sweet helper software to whip up even more software.